 Please see my research page for a collection of my published and working papers, or my CV, research statement, and Google Scholar profile for overviews of my work.

 Together with several collaborators, I develop the sequence-space Jacobian toolkit, which provides an automated way to implement the techniques in Auclert, Bardóczy, Rognlie, Straub (Econometrica 2021).
-For one example of the toolkit in action, see the repository for our forthcoming Annual Review paper.
+For one example of the toolkit in action, see the repository for our recent Annual Review paper.

 For introductions to heterogeneous-agent models and methods, I encourage you to visit my teaching page, as well as the accompanying repositories for the Econ 411-3 graduate class and NBER workshops.